chrisjim316/PenPal/README.md

 5. Click 'i' on your keyboard on the command line to launch ios simulator

-6. Click 'Back to Expo Home'

-7. If not signed in yet, use the credentials above
+6. Click 'Back to Expo Home'.
+If not signed in yet, use the credentials above

-8. Click 'projects' and click 'PenPal (@chrisjim316)'
+7. Click 'projects' and click 'PenPal (@chrisjim316)'

 Well done in setting it up!
 Have fun 🎉